-

 We didn’t just read feature lists—we rolled up our sleeves and tested each platform to understand how its SMS capabilities work in practice.
 Our evaluation focused on five key criteria:

-• SMS features and functionality (30%): We prioritized platforms offering two-way texting, automation capabilities, and seamless contact timeline integration.
+- SMS features and functionality (30%): We evaluated SMS capabilities across all nine platforms.
+We prioritized platforms offering two-way texting, automation capabilities, and seamless contact timeline integration.
 Native SMS functionality scored higher than third-party integrations due to reliability and ease of use.
+This criterion carried the most weight in our evaluation at 30%

-• Value for money (20%): We analyzed the total cost of ownership for each platform, including base CRM pricing, SMS costs per message, and any hidden fees for integrations or setup.
+- Value for money (20%): We looked at the total cost for each platform.
+This includes base CRM pricing, SMS costs per message, and any hidden fees for setup or integrations.
 Platforms offering transparent, predictable pricing scored better.

-• Integration capabilities (15%): We examined how well SMS features connected with other business tools and whether the platform supported popular integrations without complex workarounds.
+- Integration capabilities (15%): We looked at how well SMS features worked with other business tools.
+We also checked if the platform supported popular integrations easily.

-• Customer support (15%): We evaluated the quality and availability of support during implementation and ongoing use, recognizing that SMS compliance and setup often require expert guidance.
+- Customer support (15%): We assessed support quality and availability during setup and use.
+SMS compliance often needs expert help.

 Our hands-on testing included sending actual messages, setting up automation workflows, and analyzing real user reviews.
 We paid special attention to native versus add-on solutions.
-This distinction significantly impacts user experience and total cost.any features it claimed to have.
+This distinction significantly impacts user experience and total cost.

-Key features every CRM with SMS should have
+What key features should every CRM with SMS have?

-Before diving into specific platforms, let’s establish what makes a CRM effective for SMS communication.
+Before diving into specific platforms, let’s expand on these key features that make a CRM effective for SMS communication.
 These features separate professional solutions from basic texting tools.

 Two-way texting capabilities